What else does Glassdoor do to protect and defend the anonymous free speech of its users?

 Regulatory Action for Unlawful Employee Policies Enforced Against Glassdoor Users

 We suggest that employers look into whether or not they are abiding by applicable law as it relates to contract restrictions on speech by employees.
-For examples, employee policies and contract provisions that restrict the rights of workers to share information with each other about wages and working conditions are unlawful under Federal law as well as various state law (such as this one and this one).
+For examples, employee policies and contract provisions that restrict the rights of workers to share information with each other about wages and working conditions are unlawful under Federal law as well as various state law (such as the California Labor Code 232and the California Labor Code 232.5).

 When US employers have taken legal action against our users to enforce employee agreements that unlawfully restrict free speech around wages and working conditions, we've worked with the National Labor Relations Board to require that these employers remediate their unlawful agreements, notify their employees of their protected speech rights, and refrain from seeking to enforce unlawful provisions against employees and ex-employees who have signed the agreements.
 A true and accurate copy of one such settlement can be found here.